Actually, what did Jesus did say to the Jewish religious leaders who opposed him?

 John 8:24 - I said therefore to you that you will die in your sins; for unless you believe that I am he, you will die in your sins."

 Jesus was certainly declaring that if they did not accept him as who he claimed to be, they would die in their sins.
 Who was he claiming to be?
-He certainly was not claiming to be his Father who sent him from above.
+Jesus certainly did not say he is God in John 8:24; indeed, the word "God" is not to found anywhere in that verse.
+Nor does he claim his name to be EHJEH of Exodus 3:14.
+Jesus certainly was not claiming to be his Father who sent him from above.
 (John 8:16,19,23) Trinitarians, of course, do not claim that Jesus is his Father, but oneness believers do make such a claim.

 There is nothing, however, in John 8:24, that means that Jesus was saying that if one does not accept the triune God and himself as being a person of that triune God, they one would die in their sins.
+Indeed, Jesus said nothing about himself as being "God" at all.
 Any such idea has to be formulated beyond what is stated, and then added to, and read into, what is stated.
 In John 8:24 all Jesus was saying is he was the one sent by his Father from above as the light of the world (John 8:12) -- the Son of God -- the Messiah.
 (John 8:12,14,16,18,23) Unless one believes in him as the one he claimed to be, one will not be justified and will thus die in his sins, and will therefore be raised in the resurrection of the unjust rather than the resurrection of the just. -- Acts 24:15.

 Please note that the phrase often transliterated as EGO EIMI in John 8:12 is not referring to eternal existence from eternal past to eternal future (or to existence outside of time, etc), nor is there any thought that Jesus used EGO EIMI as the name EHJEH, as found in Exodus 3:14.
 This verse is referring to Jesus' claims regarding himself, much of which is related to while he in days of his flesh, while was in the world that did not recognize him.
 (John 1:10; 9:5; Hebrews 5:7) There is definitely nothing in John 8:24 that presents the God of Abraham, Isaac and Jacob as being more than one person, or that Jesus is a person of the God of Abraham, Isaac and Jacob.